t0t/t0tapi/readme.md

 - Gets json from a WP Backend with `XMLHttpRequest()` and `JSON.parse()`
 - Uses [Browser-Sync](http://www.browsersync.io/), Time-saving synchronised browser testing.
 - Automatic deployment to gh-pages `> gulp deploy`
-- Pure Plain Javascript, no third part libraries.
+- Pure Plain Javascript, no 3rd party libraries.
 - Scalable, Maintainable.
 - Hosted for free: gh-pages for the front-end and wordpress.com for the backend. :scream: